needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsDevelopmentCycle.md

 However, the Addressable Assets System can also accommodate situations that require changes to the "static" content, when you don't want to publish a whole new application build.

+Note that in cases that do not allow remote updates (such as many of the current video-game consoles, or games without a server), you should make a complete and fresh build every time.

 ### How it works
 Addressables uses a content catalog to map an address to each asset, specifying where and how to load it.
 In order to provide your app with the ability to modify that mapping, your original app must be aware of an online copy of this catalog.
 To set that up, enable the **Build Remote Catalog** setting on the `AddressableAssetSettings` Inspector.
 This ensures that a copy of the catalog gets built to and loaded from the specified paths.
 This load path cannot change once your app has shipped.
 The content update process creates a new version of the catalog (with the same file name) to overwrite the file at the previously specified load path.